-So what then?
-Should we sin because we are not under the law but under grace?
-By no means!
-We joyfully choose from our hearts to be in service to God, and celebrate receiving the free gift of eternal life in Christ Jesus our Lord.
+The answer, or more correctly the answers, to the question, "What then?
+Should we sin because we are not under the law but under grace?" is clearly articulated by Paul.
+We echo his answer, and affirm with our lives: "By no means!
+We joyfully choose from our hearts to be in service to God, and celebrate receiving the free gift of eternal life in Christ Jesus our Lord."
+Thanks be to God that we have the choice to make through Christ's gift, and through the strength and guidance of the Holy Spirit, One God now and forever.